 Section 87A-23(4): “All employee-beneficiaries or dependent-beneficiaries who are eligible to enroll in the Medicare Part B medical insurance plan shall enroll in that plan as a condition of receiving contributions and participating in benefits plans under this chapter.
 This paragraph shall apply to retired employees, their spouses or, and the surviving spouses of deceased retirees and employees killed in the performance of duty;”

-- Your spouse, domestic partner (DP), or civil union partner (CUP)
+- Your spouse, or domestic or civil union partner

 - Your children under age 19.
-Children under age 24 if unmarried and full-time student.
-Dependent children include those by birth, marriage, stepchild, adoption or placement for adoption
+Children under age 24 if unmarried and a full-time student.
+Dependent children include those by birth, marriage, foster, adoption or placement for adoption

 - Your child, regardless of age, who is incapable of self-support because of a mental or physical impairment that existed prior to the child reaching age 19.